 At Rue & Ziffra Law Offices, we provide experienced, compassionate, and aggressive legal representation for victims of medical malpractice.
-With nine office locations in Volusia and Flagler Counties, we handle cases against hospitals, clinics, doctor’s offices, and other healthcare providers throughout the local area.
-Our Medical Malpractice Department focuses solely on representing individuals and families who are struggling to cope with the effects of medical mistakes; and with an experienced nurse on staff, we are able to quickly and thoroughly assess our clients’ claims for financial compensation.
+With four office locations in Volusia, Flagler, and Seminole Counties, we handle cases against hospitals, clinics, doctor’s offices, and other healthcare providers throughout the local area.
+Our medical malpractice department focuses solely on representing individuals and families who are struggling to cope with the effects of medical mistakes; and with an experienced nurse on staff, we are able to quickly and thoroughly assess our clients’ claims for financial compensation.

 As a patient, it is not always easy to tell if your medical condition is the result of malpractice.
 While some mistakes may be obvious (such as failure to diagnose a broken bone), others may not be clear without a thorough understanding of the relevant medical and legal principles.
 When you contact us, we do not expect you to know that you have a claim.
 We expect you to have questions, and we are more than happy to provide the answers you need to make informed decisions.

 An unfavorable result following medical treatment does not necessarily mean that you have a medical malpractice claim.
 Furthermore, even when medical professionals make mistakes, these mistakes may not ultimately be responsible for the unfavorable results.
 Sometimes the results are just inevitable.